Sam-Aklan/form-validation/README.md

+# React Form Validation with react-hook-form, Zod, and react-dropzone

+This project demonstrates how to implement a robust form validation in React using:
+- **react-hook-form** for form state management
+- **Zod** for schema validation
+- **react-dropzone** for file uploads with validation

+Features include:
+- Real-time (hot) validation
+- File type validation
+- Textarea character limit enforcement
+- Conditional disabling of select options

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.